 It was pretty Great.
 Continue reading review : great

 ON MICHELLE TEA.
 Part I– Where I Get Sad.
 I think I first heard of Michelle Tea via Becca Rosenthal – probably her Twitter, or her blog.
-We only ever had a few conversations, she and I – I think at least two of them revolved around my changing hair colour, too – but even … Continue reading review : mermaid in chelsea creek
+We only ever had a few conversations, she and I – I think … Continue reading review : mermaid in chelsea creek

 increasingly disjointed feelings about YA genre trends.
 Continue reading the teenage dream?

 As per my earlier The Luminaries review, this review was catalysed by my writing a review for our work website.
-It’s still in the works (I’m not so good at the concise two paragraph type set-up that our space constraints require) so here is my more verbose, more ‘just keep typing, it’ll make sense in … Continue reading ‘the fall of light’ and other things by sarah laing
+It’s still in the works (I’m not so good at the concise two paragraph type set-up that our space constraints require) so here is my more verbose, more ‘just keep typing, it’ll make sense in the end’ review of Sarah Laing’s fantastic The Fall of Light.
+I can’t decide if it’s a fantastic or tough year to be a New Zealand writer.
+I suspect it’s a bit of both, for many – the Eleanor Catton effect has to be a tricky … Continue reading ‘the fall of light’ and other things by sarah laing